annabranco/civil-defense-resources-manager/README.md

 It will build and hydrate a secondary database for testing.

-Stop the application, and on `.env` change back DB_NAME for your original database.
-Keep `DB_TEST_NAME` with the name of your testing DB.

 You can run the tests using

 `$ pytest`

 For the moment, the local tests are very simplified versions of the tests that you can run on Postman.
-For running them correctly, you can change your set on your `.env` file:
+For running the tests for all user accesses, you can change your access settings on `.env` file:

 ```env_file
 TESTING_ACCESS_TOKEN = <access token received from the /login>